School of the Arts Faculty

 He has narrated the San Francisco Ethnic Dance Festival twice, and has toured the former Soviet Union and Kenya via the United States Information Agency.

 He was Director of the Institute for Teledramatic Arts and Technology - California State University, Monterey Bay's unique, storytelling-based, multidisciplinary program that integrated production-oriented study in theater production, filmmaking, video/television production, radio production, and new media production.

-He has taught at the North Carolina School of the Arts; American Conservatory Theater Conservatory; California State University, Monterey Bay; Colorado College; Kenyatta University - Nairobi, Kenya; Contra Costa College; Brown University; University of California, San Diego; University of North Carolina - Chapel Hill, Florida Atlantic University and Emerson College.
+He has taught at NYU's Graduate Acting Program; North Carolina School of the Arts; American Conservatory Theater Conservatory; California State University, Monterey Bay; Colorado College; Kenyatta University - Nairobi, Kenya; Contra Costa College; Brown University; University of California, San Diego; University of North Carolina - Chapel Hill, Florida Atlantic University and Emerson College.